1755-07-09 - Ambush on the Monongahela

 Around noon, Braddock forded the Monongahela for the second time.
 He himself fully expected to be attacked at this point and had sent forward a strong advanced party under Lieutenant-Colonel Gage, to clear the opposite bank.
-However, no enemy was encountered.
+However, Gage's men did not encounter the enemy.

-Indeed, Beaujeu, the French commander, spent half the day in marching 11 km, and was more than 1,5 km from the fording-place when the British reached the eastern shore.
-The delay, from whatever cause arising, cost him the opportunity of laying an ambush either at the ford or in the gullies and ravines that channelled the forest through which Braddock was now on the point of marching.
+Beaujeu, the French commander, had spent half the day to advance 11 km, and the French force was still more than 1,5 km from the fording-place when the British reached the eastern bank.
+The delay cost him the opportunity of laying an ambush either at the ford or in the gullies and ravines that ran through the forest through which Braddock was now on the point of marching.

 Sometime after 1:00 p.m., Gage crossed this ravine with his advanced guard, and the main body was just descending to it when Gage's guides and horsemen suddenly fell back, and a man dressed like an Indian, but with an officer's gorget, was seen hurrying along the path.
-In fact, it was Beaujeu who at sight of the British turned suddenly and waved his hat.
+This was Beaujeu, who upon seeing the British turned suddenly and waved his hat.
 The signal was followed by a wild war-whoop from his Indians and by a sharp fire upon the advancing British from the trees in their front.
 Gage's column wheeled deliberately into line with great steadiness and returned the fire in a succession of deliberate volleys.
-They could not see a man of the enemy, so that they shot at haphazard, but the mere sound of the musketry was sufficient to scare Beaujeu's Canadian militia most of whom fled shamefully away to Fort Duquesne and did not take part to the ensuing engagement.
-The third volley killed Beaujeu while Gage's two field-pieces coming into action speedily drove the Indians away from the British front.
+They could not see any of the enemy, so that they fired haphazardly, but the mere sound of the musketry was sufficient to scare Beaujeu's Canadian militia most of whom fled to Fort Duquesne and did not take part to the ensuing engagement.
+The third British volley killed Beaujeu while the fire from Gage's two field-pieces speedily drove the Indians away from the British front.

-Meanwhile the red-coats steadily advanced, the men cheering lustily and shouting "God save the King".
+Meanwhile the redcoats steadily advanced, the men cheering lustily and shouting "God save the King".
 Captain Jean-Daniel Dumas, who had succeeded Beaujeu in the command of the French, almost gave up the day for lost.
 His handful of regular troops, however, stood firm, and he and his brother officers by desperate exertions succeeded in rallying the Indians.
-The regulars and such few of the Canadian militia as stood by them held their ground staunchly, and opened a fire of platoons which checked the ardour of Gage's men.
-The Indians streamed away through the forest along both flanks of the British and poured a deadly fire upon the hapless redcoats.
-The cheering of the British was silenced, for the men began to fall fast.
+The regulars and such few of the Canadian militia as stood by them held their ground, and opened a fire of platoons which checked the ardour of Gage's men.
+The Indians streamed through the forest along both flanks of the British and poured a deadly fire upon the redcoats.
+The cheering of the British was silenced, as the men began to fall fast.
 For a time they kept their ranks and swept the unheeding forest with volley after volley, which touched no enemy through the trees.
-They could see no foe, and yet the bullets rained continually and pitilessly upon them from front, flank, and rear.
+They could see no foe, and yet the bullets rained continually upon them from front, flank, and rear.
 The trial at last was greater than they could bear.
-They abandoned their two guns, they broke their ranks, and fell back in disorder.
+They abandoned their two guns, broke ranks, and fell back in disorder.

-The men of the two regiments became mixed together and in a short time the whole of Braddock's force, excepting the Virginians and Halket's baggage-guard, was broken up into a succession of heaving groups, without order and without cohesion.
+The men of the two regiments became mixed together and in a short time the whole of Braddock's force, excepting the Virginians and Halkett's baggage-guard, was broken up into a succession of heaving groups, without order and without cohesion.
 They could neither charge nor return the fire.
 The Virginians alone, who were accustomed to such work, kept their presence of mind, and taking shelter behind the trees began to answer the Indian fire.
-A body of Virginians under Captain Waggoner made a dash for a fallen tree lying in the woods, far out towards the lurking-places of the Indians, and, crouching behind the huge trunk, opened fire; but the regulars, seeing the smoke among the bushes, mistook their best friends for the enemy, shot at them from behind, killed many, and forced the rest to return.
+A body of Virginians under Captain Waggoner made a dash for a fallen tree lying in the woods, far out towards the lurking-places of the Indians, and, crouching behind the huge trunk, opened fire.
+But the regulars, seeing the smoke among the bushes, mistook the Virginians for the enemy, and shot at them from behind, killing many, and forcing the rest to return.
 A few of the British strove to imitate the Virginians as well as their inexperience would permit but Braddock would have none of such things.
 Raging and cursing furiously, Braddock drove British and Virginians alike back to their fellows with his sword.

 Noting that the fire was hottest from a hill on the right flank of his advance, Braddock ordered Lieutenant-Colonel Burton to attack it with the 48th Regiment of Foot.
 Only 100 men followed Burton after much persuasion.
 However, Burton was wounded at the beginning of his attack and his detachment routed.

 After 3 hours of struggle, seeing that everything was lost, Braddock finally ordered the wreck of his army to retreat.
 Soon after, Braddock himself was mortally wounded by a shot through arm and lungs.
-He was carried away by Captain Stewart and another provincial.
-The unwounded remnant of his troops instantly broke loose and fled away.
+Captain Stewart and another provincial carried him away.
+The unwounded remnant of his troops instantly broke and fled away.
 Washington tried unsuccessfully to rally them at the ford.
 Some 50 Indians followed them up to the edge of the river while Dumas and Ligneris, who had now only about 20 Frenchmen with them, made no attempt to pursue, and went back to Fort Duquesne.

 Gage succeeded in rallying about 80 men at the second ford.
 Braddock then sent Washington away to Dunbar for provisions and transport.
 The British general passed the night among the handful of men that had been rallied by Gage.